Prepare for JEE Main with SpeedLabs

 Qualifying Exam: Irrespective of the age the applicant can qualify if they have cleared their class 12th or any equivalent exam such as a two-year Pre-University exam, Joint Services Wing of the National Defense Academy exam, senior secondary school examination, Higher Secondary Certificate Vocational Examination, Intermediate or two-year Pre-University examination, a diploma recognized by AICTE or a State board, General Certificate Education (GCE) examination (London/Cambridge/Sri Lanka) at the Advanced (A) level, High School Certificate Examination of the Cambridge University or International Baccalaureate Diploma of the International Baccalaureate Office, Geneva.

-Year: Students should have appeared for the exam in 2019 or 2020.
-Those who are appearing in their class 12th examination in 2021 are eligible to appear in January JEE Main 2021 examination.
+Year: Students should have appeared for the exam in 2020 or 2021.
+Those who are appearing in their class 12th examination in 2022 are also eligible to appear in January JEE Main 2022 examination.

 Criteria For admissions in NITs, IIITs, and GFTIs: The candidate must secure 75% Marks in their class 12 board exams or should be within the top 20 percentile of their respective boards.
 For reserved category candidates, the minimum percentage required for admissions in NITs, IIITs, and GFTIs is 65%.